 The Windows Terminal app automatically goes behind the other active programs’ windows by default.
-However, if you need it, you can keep it on the top all the time.
+However, if you need it, you can keep it on top all the time.
 This gearupwindows article will guide you on turning on the “Always on top” feature for Windows Terminal in Windows 11.

 You often might want to see the Windows Terminal on top of all other opened programs on your screen, especially if you are troubleshooting Windows.
 There may also be other occasions when you need Windows Terminal on the top.